verrazzano/docs/content/en/docs/customize/opensearch.md

 ## Recommended Alarms
+You can enable Alertmanager and configure recommended alarms in Prometheus by following [Enable Alertmanager and add alert rules]({{< relref "/docs/customize/Prometheus.md" >}}) that will give insight into your opensearch cluster based on which you can proactively take some actions.

 - `OSDataNodeFilesystemSpaceFillingUp` To indicate that the OpenSearch average disk usage has crossed a specific threshold.
 It will help you decide to add more data nodes or delete old indices if required to free up some space.
+You can adjust the alert thresholds according to your needs.

    ```yaml
    alert: OSDataNodeFilesystemSpaceFillingUp